-Applied Science is a qualification which reflects aspects of employment within science organisations or organisations using science and enable learners to develop practical scientific skills.
+Applied Science is a qualification that reflects aspects of employment within science organisations or organisations that use science and enable learners to develop practical scientific skills.

 This qualification will appeal to learners who prefer portfolio-based assessment covering a variety of scientific investigations, although there are aspects of External Assessment.